 Orient: (not sapphire glass though) Orient Ray $140 [Amazon] (classic round hour markers), Orient Mako XL (aka Mako II, Omega Seamaster Planet Ocean homage, markered dial / bigger size / worse lume than Mako) $140 [Amazon, Orange bezel – classic Planet Ocean style], Orient M-Force Beast $400 [Amazon]

-Seiko SNZH Series (Blancpain Fifty Fathoms homage): $300 with FiftyFive Fathoms dial (50 Fathoms + Seiko 5 = 55) [eBay] (SNZH series also similar to the Breitling SuperOcean, especially if adding a numberless bezel insert)
+Seiko SNZH Series (Blancpain Fifty Fathoms homage): $300 with FiftyFive Fathoms dial (50 Fathoms + Seiko 5 = 55), Personal opinion: gold trim SNZ57 looks the best [eBay] (SNZH series also similar to the Breitling SuperOcean, especially if adding a numberless bezel insert).

 Seiko SKX007 $170 [Amazon SKX007K2, Ebay] or for more retro squarish hour markers: [Amazon SKX173].
 Better quality (ie 7S26 movement) than SNZF17.
 Upgrade the bracelet with the superb Super Oyster Evo S (solid end links) $70 from (email [email protected]), or the Type 2 from [WJean eBay], or a Snapcode [Amazon].

 SKX007 is the newer version of the Seiko icon 6309-7040, which you can still buy used $150-$300 [eBay, eBay reputable seller Loyswatch] (better than the 6306, can’t trust integrity of watertightness unless fully restored and pressure tested)